ashley-engelund/aengelund-shf-project/CONTRIBUTING.md

 ### Features
 Any feature should include Cucumber acceptance tests and RSpec tests where appropriate.

-We try to avoid view and controller specs, and focus purely on unit tests at the model and service level where possible.
-However, there are times when the functionality is complex enough in a controller that it merits a unit test (RSpec).
+ Generally we do not use unit-level tests for views.
 Views should be thoroughly tested and exercised with feature (cucumber) tests.
+ But we do unit tests for situations that require those - for instance:
+   1. confirming that menu views are rendered consistent with our menu structure design, and
+   2. confirming the presence of hidden elements, HTML attributes, etc. that could not be easily tested (if at all) in a cucumber test.

 ### Bug fixes